kinda-gif/Non-IID-Data-Skew-Feature-Distribution-Skew/README.md

 ## Usage

-The `feature_splitter` library provides a simple function to split a Pandas DataFrame into multiple parts based on the variance of its columns.
-This can be useful for creating balanced datasets for A/B testing or other analytical purposes.
+The `feature_splitter` library provides a methodological framework for generating non-IID data distributions by partitioning a Pandas DataFrame into multiple subsets based on the variance of its feature space.
+This partitioning process introduces controlled heterogeneity across subsets, thereby simulating feature distribution skew, a common characteristic in federated learning scenarios.
+Such functionality is essential for empirical investigations, as it enables the systematic evaluation of federated learning algorithms under realistic conditions of client data imbalance and distributional divergence.

 ### Example